knative/docs/docs/eventing/experimental-features/new-trigger-filters.md

 ### `any`

-At least one nested filter expession must evaluate to true.
+At least one nested filter expression must evaluate to true.

 ```yaml
 apiVersion: eventing.knative.dev/v1